Home

 Key features include:

-One caveat: the free version includes SendFox branding on your emails, unless you pay a small monthly add-on fee to remove it.
+One caveat: the free version includes SendFox branding on your emails.
+The Lifetime plan reduces the branding, but a small SendFox footer still remains.
+To remove SendFox branding completely, you need Pro.
 Also, compared to tools like MailerLite or Kit, automation options are more limited and not visually driven.

 Still, if you're on a budget and want something straightforward to get started, SendFox offers a strong bang for your buck — especially if you grab a lifetime deal.